February 20, 2004: Music goes small as the iPod mini launch brings the reimagined digital audio player to Apple stores.

 The iPod mini arrived as the iPod helped erase memories of Apple’s horrible run during the 1990s.
 The year after the iPod mini launch, the number of iPods sold hit 10 million.
 Meanwhile, Apple’s revenue increased at a rate previously unimaginable.

 As you might guess from its name, the iPod mini itself brought incredible miniaturization.
-Like the later iPod nano, the iPod mini did not try to shrink down everything about its bigger siblings.
+Like the later iPod nano, this device did not try to shrink down everything about its bigger siblings.
 Instead, it showcased a new way of solving the same problems.

-In the case of the iPod mini, this meant ditching the physical buttons of the larger iPod Classic for buttons incorporated into the four compass points of the click wheel itself.
+In this case, that meant ditching the physical buttons of the larger iPod Classic for buttons incorporated into the four compass points of the click wheel itself.

 “The click wheel was designed out of necessity for the mini because there wasn’t enough room for [the buttons on] the full-size iPod,” said Steve Jobs.
 “But the minute we experienced it, we just thought, ‘Oh my God!
 Why didn’t we think of this sooner?”